-Invoice factoring rates typically range from 1% to 5% of the invoice face value, with most businesses paying between 1.5% and 3.5%.
-The rate you pay depends on your invoice volume, your customers’ creditworthiness, payment terms, and the industry you operate in.
-Understanding how factoring fees work helps you compare providers accurately and calculate the true cost of converting receivables into cash.
+Invoice factoring rates usually fall between 1% and 5% of the invoice’s face value, with most businesses footing between 1.5% and 3.5%.
+What determines the rate you end up paying?
+Well, it comes down to your invoice volume, the creditworthiness of your customers, the payment terms you follow, and the industry you’re part of.
+Getting a grip on how these factoring fees work is crucial.
+It lets you compare different providers accurately and pin down the real cost of turning your receivables into cash.

 Average Invoice Factoring Rates by Industry

-For a deeper look at invoice factoring, explore our invoice factoring guide.
+If you want to delve deeper into invoice factoring, check out our invoice factoring guide.

 | Industry | Typical Rate Range | Why |